zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Parse a textual representation of a date/time value into a ``time`` type value.

-   :fmt: The format string used to parse the following *d* argument.
+   :param fmt: The format string used to parse the following *d* argument.
 See ``man strftime``
         for the syntax.

-   :d: The string representing the time.
+   :param d: The string representing the time.

    :returns: The time value calculated from parsing *d* with *fmt*.